rackerlabs/support-how-to/content/how-to/cloud-files/stream-simple-flash-files-from-cloud-files/index.md

 - On line 7, replace `https://c022320192.cdn.cloudfiles.rackspacecloud.com/video.flv` with the location of your video file.
 - On line 12, replace `https://c022320192.cdn.cloudfiles.rackspacecloud.com/flowplayer-3.5.swf` with your version of this file.

 Save this XHTML file and run it from your local machine.

-If it is working correctly, the Flash video loads quickly and streams.
-If not, check your code.
-If you still have problems after that, call our Support team or submit a ticket through the [Cloud Control Panel](https://login.rackspace.com/).
+The Flash video should load quickly and stream.

 Use the Feedback tab to make any comments or ask questions.
 You can also click **Let's Talk** to [start the conversation](https://www.rackspace.com/).